marisaaquilina/tile-slider/README.md

 # Tile Slider
-An interactive representation of the Sliding Tiles Puzzle
+An interactive representation of the Sliding Tiles Puzzle using A* to find the next best move

 ## Getting Started
 Run `python3 tile-slider.py`